wasdee/kunchai/README.md

 ![Google Input Tools](Assets/Animation.gif)

 # Pain Point
 1. I don't want to buy a thai+english keycap for my mechanical keyboard.
-English keycap is light lit thru is so beuatiful. the thai keycap is not opaque.
+English keycap is light lit thru is so beuatiful. the thai keycap is  opaque.
 2. I'm not able to spell many common thai words without mistake.

 # existing projects